Julius Nepos: Exile in Dalmatia (475–480)

-Little is known of Nepos' later activities in Dalmatia due to the scarcity of surviving sources.
+Little is known of Nepos's later activities in Dalmatia due to the scarcity of surviving sources.
 Nepos never renounced his claim to the Western Empire and continued to be recognised in the east instead of Romulus Augustulus.
 Throughout his time in exile, Nepos hoped to regain control of Italy.
 On 4 September 476, Romulus Augustulus was deposed by the barbarian general Odoacer, who became the first king of Italy.
-Odoacer sent Romulus' western imperial regalia to Zeno in the east, and swore allegiance to him, ruling without further imperial successors in the west.
+Odoacer sent Romulus's western imperial regalia to Zeno in the east, and swore allegiance to him, ruling without further imperial successors in the west.
 Odoacer considered the Roman Empire from this point on as only requiring a single emperor, ruling from Constantinople.
 At the same time, an embassy from Nepos arrived in Constantinople, congratulating Zeno on regaining Constantinople from Basiliscus and requesting his assistance in restoring Nepos to power in Italy.
 Zeno responded to the ambassadors sent by Odoacer, members of the Roman Senate, that they had killed one east-supported emperor (Anthemius) and driven one out (Nepos) and that they would do well in receiving Nepos back as their ruler.
 Zeno also stated that Odoacer would do best in receiving the rank of patrician, which he had requested, not from Zeno, but from the legal western ruler, Nepos, although Zeno promised to grant the rank if Nepos would not.
 Zeno also urged Odoacer to accept Nepos back as emperor in Italy.
-Although Zeno and Verina, who remained influential at court, officially supported Nepos' restoration and continued to regard him as the western emperor, he was not granted the necessary military support or funding to retake Italy.
+Although Zeno and Verina, who remained influential at court, officially supported Nepos's restoration and continued to regard him as the western emperor, he was not granted the necessary military support or funding to retake Italy.